 So, parents of rising 9th graders … are you ready to have a child in high school?
-To help ease your transition from middle school to high school, we asked three leading experts for their top advice for parents.
-Dr. Michael Bradley, author of When Things Get Crazy With Your Teen: The Why, The How and What to Do Now!, Dr. Mandi Silverman, psychologist with Child Mind Institute, and Barbara Greenberg, Ph.D., co-author of Teenage as a Second Language share tips you won’t want to miss.
+To help ease your tmiddle school to high school transition, we asked three leading experts for their top advice for parents.
+Dr. Michael Bradley, author of When Things Get Crazy With Your Teen: The Why, The How and What to Do Now!, Dr. Mandi Silverman, psychologist with Child Mind Institute, and Barbara Greenberg, Ph.D., co-author of Teenage as a Second Language share transition to high school tips you won’t want to miss.

 Think Now About Limits

 “Parents should set up and discuss some very strong fences (non-negotiable rules) about the ‘code red’ things that can seriously hurt their teenagers, like drugs and alcohol,” says Dr. Michael Bradley, a psychologist and author of When Things Get Crazy With Your Teen: The Why, The How and What to Do Now!.

 Talk to teenagers about your specific expectations and what the consequences will be for ignoring them.
 If we catch you drinking alcohol, then X, Y, or Z … Meanwhile, for “code orange” things — a clean room, decent grades, 9 hours of sleep — remind your teenager that with responsibility comes privilege (for example, decent grades means we’re more likely to let you go to a concert on a school night), adds Bradley.
 Lastly, with the transition from middle school to high school, parents should be willing to hand off control for “code yellow” stuff, which Bradley says includes clothes, non-offensive slang, hair styles, music … “Your teenager is just trying to figure out who he truly is.”